Zeta Re-Strengthens to a Hurricane, Takes Aim at Gulf Coast

 Zeta re-strengthened into a hurricane early Wednesday as Louisiana braced for the 27th named storm of a historically busy Atlantic hurricane season.

-Landfall is expected south of New Orleans with life-threatening storm surge and strong winds expected along portions of the northern Gulf Coast beginning around midday.
+Landfall is expected south of New Orleans, with life-threatening storm surge and strong winds along portions of the northern Gulf Coast beginning around midday.

 Zeta raked across the Yucatan Peninsula Tuesday, striking as a hurricane, before weakening to a tropical storm.

-The center of Zeta will approach the northern Gulf coast Wednesday and make landfall in southeastern Louisiana in the afternoon, according the National Hurricane Center.
-Zeta will move close to the Mississippi coast Wednesday evening, and move across the southeastern and eastern United States on Thursday.
+The center of Zeta will approach the northern Gulf coast Wednesday and should make landfall in southeastern Louisiana in the afternoon, according the National Hurricane Center.
+Zeta will move over Mississippi Wednesday evening, and then cross the southeastern and eastern United States on Thursday.

 Louisiana Gov. John Bel Edwards asked President Donald Trump for a disaster declaration ahead of the storm.
 He and Alabama Gov. Kay Ivey both declared emergencies, as did Mayor Andrew “FoFo” Gilich in Biloxi, Mississippi.
 Trump declared an emergency for Louisiana Tuesday evening.